 Housed within the gallery is the largest collection of Hungarian fine arts that houses both Hungarian and international masterpieces.
-Overall, there are about 6,000 paintings, 2,100 sculptures, 11,000 drawings, and numerous other artifacts dating as far back as the 10th century.
+There are about 6,000 paintings, 2,100 sculptures, 11,000 drawings, and numerous other artifacts dating as far back as the 10th century.

-If art is your thing, you won’t regret setting aside at least half a day to wander around the almost overwhelmingly well-stocked Museum of Fine Arts.
-Within the beauty of the exhibits on display lies a story to be told of the intricacy and intrigue of Hungarian history.
+If art is your thing, you won’t regret spending half a day wandering around the almost overwhelmingly well-stocked Museum of Fine Arts.
+Within the beauty of the exhibits on display lies a story about the intricacy and intrigue of Hungarian history.
 Hence, a visit is both visually appealing and enriching.

 4. Fisherman’s Bastion

-The Fisherman’s Bastion features almost fairy-tale-like towers that serve as one of Budapest’s most popular spots for getting unbeaten panoramic views.
+The Fisherman’s Bastion features almost fairy-tale-like towers, one of Budapest’s most popular spots for getting unbeaten panoramic views.
 Construction started in 1895 and was completed in 1902, so while it’s not as historically significant as other top spots in the city, it’s still very deserving of a visit.

 Visiting the Fisherman’s Bastion is a great budget-friendly treat to add to your Budapest itinerary.
 Open every day of the year, day and night, you can visit the lower terraces free of charge.
-A small fee is applicable if you want to get up to the upper towers.
+A small fee applies if you want to get to the upper towers.